 Remote sensing imagery and data

-Satellite data has a high potential for monitoring socioeconomic developments at low costs (Watmough et al. 2019).
-Therefore, remote Sensing combined with GIS-based analyses is increasingly used to assess sedentary as well as mobile settlements in rural areas (Deleu et al. 2015; Fox et al. 2019; Sanyal and Lu 2005; Wild et al. 2019).
+Satellite data have significant high potential for monitoring socioeconomic developments at low cost (Watmough et al. 2019).
+Remote sensing, combined with GIS-based analyses, is increasingly used to assess sedentary as well as mobile settlements in rural areas (Deleu et al. 2015; Fox et al. 2019; Sanyal and Lu 2005; Wild et al. 2019).
 We manually mapped settlements based on Landsat 5, 7, 8, RapidEye Ortho and Sentinel-2 images (U.S. Geological Survey 2019; Planet Team 2017; EEA 2019).
-We conducted two independent remote sensing analyses adapted to the spatial and temporal resolution of the different datasets and research questions.
-1) For the “Landsat study” we used Landsat data from 1992 to 2019 to track land that is settled by pastoralist people (hereafter “inhabited”) within the evergreen part of the delta.
-Despite Landsat’s comparably low resolution (30 m), the imagery allows identifying general land use trends and based on that an estimation of inhabited areas (Dwivedi et al. 2005).
-2) For the “RapidEye study” the higher spatial resolution of the RapidEye Ortho (5m) and Sentinel-2 (10m) images allowed a detailed identification of settlements as well as infrastructure in the delta during a shorter timespan from 2009 to 2019 (Deleu et al. 2015).
+We conducted two independent remote sensing analyses adapted to the spatial and temporal resolution of the different datasets and the research questions.
+Firstly, for the “Landsat study” we used Landsat data from 1992 to 2019 to track land that is settled by pastoralists (hereafter “inhabited”) within the evergreen part of the Delta.
+Despite Landsat’s comparably low resolution (30 m), the imagery allows the identification of general land use trends and, based on this, an estimation of inhabited areas (Dwivedi et al. 2005).
+Secondly, for the “RapidEye study” the higher spatial resolution of the RapidEye Ortho (5m) and Sentinel-2 (10m) images allowed the detailed identification of settlements as well as infrastructure in the Delta during a shorter period from 2009 to 2019 (Deleu et al. 2015).
 We ran these two different analyses in parallel to assess the ongoing developments independently.
-The remote location, cloudy conditions during rainy season and malfunction of the Landsat 7 satellite (NASA 2019) are restricting the available data.
+The remote location, cloudy conditions during rainy season, and malfunction of the Landsat 7 satellite (NASA 2019) limit the available data.
+For this reason, we only included images from 1992 onwards and had to be flexible with the capture date of the images.
 For analysis, we therefore grouped available images in two-year intervals.
-Moreover, in the RapidEye study we included only images taken during the dry season with exception of the years 2013 and 2019.
-In order to highlight contrasting settlement attributes, we used different band combinations for color composites (band combination for Landsat 4,5 and 7: 7-4-2 and 7-5-3; Landsat 8: 7-5-3 and 7-6-4; RapidEye Ortho: 5-4-2 and 4-3-2; Senitel-2: 4-3-2).
-Additionally, we used imagery from Google Earth and Bing as a high-resolution reference.
-For ground-truthing, we conducted a field visit in March 2019, following the western stem of the Omo river from Omorate into Lake Turkana by boat.
+Moreover, in the RapidEye study we only considered images taken during the dry season with the exceptions of 2013 and 2019, where we additionally included wet season images for comparison.
+In order to highlight contrasting settlement attributes, we used different band combinations for colour composites (band combination for Landsat 4,5 and 7: 7-4-2 and 7-5-3; Landsat 8: 7-5-3 and 7-6-4; RapidEye Ortho: 5-4-2 and 4-3-2; Senitel-2: 4-3-2).
+Additionally, we used high-resolution imagery provided by Google Earth and Bing as a reference.
+For ground-truthing, we conducted a field visit in March 2019, when we followed the western stem of the Omo River from Omorate into Lake Turkana by boat (see locations in Fig. 1).

 Data collection and analysis

-With the Landsat study we generally analysed settlement patterns from 1992 to 2019, covering the total area, persistence and location of inhabited land.
-With the RapidEye study we examined pastoralist settlement and infrastructure change from 2009 to 2019 (during the construction, filling and operation of the Gibe III dam) in more detail, covering the total area and location of settlements; and additionally changes in the houses’ building material and the road network.
+With the Landsat study we produced an overall analysis of settlement patterns from 1992 to 2019, covering the total area, persistence, and location of inhabited land.
+With the RapidEye study we examined pastoralist settlement and infrastructure change from 2009 to 2019 (during the construction, filling, and operation of the Gibe III dam) in more detail, covering the total area and location of settlements; and additionally changes in the houses’ building material and the road network (for further information on data analysis and the accuracy assessment see Online Resource 1 in the electronic supplementary material).